All posts

 How often is this AI crawler report updated?

 This report is updated monthly with fresh data from Cloudflare Radar AI Insights.
-Each edition covers a rolling 30-day window and includes month-over-month comparisons so you can track trends over time.
-Quarterly editions (like this one) also include full-quarter trajectory analysis.
-Bookmark this page or check back at the beginning of each month for the latest analysis of AI crawler traffic patterns, market share shifts, and robots.txt blocking trends.
+Each edition covers a rolling 28-day window and compares it against the immediately preceding 28-day window, so every month-over-month figure is computed on an identical basis.
+Quarterly editions add full-quarter trajectory analysis (the Q1 2026 review remains in this post as a historical anchor).
+Bookmark this page or check back at the beginning of each month for the latest analysis of AI crawler traffic patterns, market share shifts, and robots.txt directives.

 Can I block AI crawlers from my website?

 Yes.
 The primary method is adding disallow rules to your robots.txt file for specific AI crawler user agents.
 For example, adding User-agent: GPTBot followed by Disallow: / will request that OpenAI's crawler stop visiting your site.
 However, robots.txt is a voluntary protocol — crawlers are not technically required to obey it.
-As of April 2026, GPTBot and ClaudeBot remain the two most-referenced AI crawlers in robots.txt files, but absolute adoption is still a small fraction of the web.
+As of May 2026, GPTBot and ClaudeBot remain the two most-referenced AI crawlers in robots.txt files (appearing in 632 and 539 domains respectively in Cloudflare Radar's parsed sample), with Google-Extended now third, but absolute adoption is still a small fraction of the web.
 Some CDN providers like Cloudflare also offer dashboard-level controls to block or rate-limit AI bots.

 What is the difference between AI training crawlers and AI search crawlers?

 AI training crawlers (like GPTBot, ClaudeBot, and Meta-ExternalAgent) collect web content to build and improve AI models.
 They typically scrape large volumes of content from many sites.
 AI search crawlers (like OAI-SearchBot and the newly-observed Claude-SearchBot) fetch specific pages in real time when a user performs a search query through an AI tool like ChatGPT or Claude.
 The key difference: training crawlers take your content to make the model smarter, while search crawlers fetch your content to answer a specific user question — and may drive traffic back to your site.
-As of April 2026, training crawling commands a clear majority at 51.5% of all AI bot traffic, while search crawling holds at 7.6%.
+As of May 2026, training crawling commands a clear majority at 51.8% of all AI bot traffic but has plateaued, while search crawling jumped to 9.6% — its strongest month yet, led by Anthropic's Claude-SearchBot.

 Will blocking AI crawlers affect my SEO or search rankings?

 Blocking dedicated AI training crawlers like GPTBot, ClaudeBot, Meta-ExternalAgent, Bytespider, or Applebot-Extended will not affect your rankings in Google, Bing, or other traditional search engines.
 These crawlers are separate from the search indexing bots.
 However, blocking Googlebot will remove your site from Google Search entirely since Google uses the same crawler for both search indexing and AI training.
 Google offers a middle ground with the Google-Extended user agent — blocking it opts you out of AI training while keeping your search presence intact.
-Apple offers the same kind of separation with Applebot-Extended, which entered the top 10 most-referenced robots.txt user agents for the first time in April 2026.
+Apple offers the same kind of separation with Applebot-Extended, which sits in the top 12 most-referenced robots.txt user agents as of May 2026.

-Why did Applebot keep surging in April 2026?
+Why did Applebot's surge reverse in May 2026?

 How does Cloudflare track AI crawler traffic?